Your mission, if you choose to accept, is to try soaking grains in one recipe this week. You’re right: it’s controversial. But it can’t hurt.

 What is Phytic Acid?

-Phytates bind phytic acid along with phosphorus and is found in the bran part of the whole grain.
+Phytates bind phytic acid along with phosphorus and are found in the bran part of the whole grain.
 Its role for the seed is to prevent premature sprouting.
 A seed needs to be preserved until the conditions are right for growth.

 When we eat foods containing phytates, the minerals we think we’re getting from them simply aren’t bio-available.
 We can’t make use of them and they pass right on through.
 Consuming too much phytic acid can cause mineral deficiencies and poor bone density.
-It’s awfully ironic that when we pat ourselves on the backs for eating more whole grains over white flour, we’re opening ourselves up for another problem.
+It’s awfully ironic that when we pat ourselves on the backs for eating more whole grains over white flour, we’re opening ourselves up to another problem.

 How Do we Counteract the Phytic Acid in Foods?